samantha-elliott/FIT1008-A1/README.md

 # FIT1008-A1
 Python - Classes
 Assignment 1
-classes and object orientated learning
+Classes, inhertance and object orientated learning Stack and Queue ADTs